gautham-hub001/Java/git-setup.md

 # Now create a repo and copy the cloning url and enter
 git clone git@github.com:gautham-hub001/Java.git

+# This is very very important(Going inside the cloned repo)
 cd Java

 # Move all the files into the Java folder